-Note that if the applicant is a state or local unit of government (or an Indian tribe) that receives less than \$35 million in direct Federal funding per year it may submit any of the following:
+If the applicant is a state or local unit of government (or an Indian tribe) that receives less than \$35 million in direct federal funding per year it may submit any of the following:

 - 1. A Certificate of Indirect Costs from the Department of the Interior (DOI) or EDA; - 2.
-Acknowledgment received from EDA and Certificate of Indirect Costs; - 3.
-Cost Allocation Plan approved by a Federal agency; or - 4.
+Acknowledgment received from EDA and Certificate of Indirect Costs in the form prescribed at 2 C.F.R. pt.
+200, app.
+VII; - 3.
+Cost Allocation Plan approved by a federal agency (note that cost allocation plans or indirect cost rates approved by state agencies are not acceptable); or - 4.
 NICRA.